Five Trustworthy Sayings From the Apostle Paul

-The phrase “trustworthy saying” occurs five times in the Bible.
+The phrase “trustworthy sayings” occurs five times in the Bible.
 It likely refers to phrases that were commonly used and accepted by the early church.
 Paul’s inclusion of these phrases in his letters affirms them as reliable truth.

 5) When God our Savior revealed his kindness and love, he saved us, not because of the righteous things we had done, but because of his mercy.
 He washed away our sins, giving us a new birth and new life through the Holy Spirit.
-He generously poured out the Spirit upon us through Jesus Christ our Savior.
-Because of his grace he declared us righteous and gave us confidence that we will inherit eternal life.
+He generously poured out the Spirit upon us through Jesus Christ our Savior (Titus 3:5-8).